synadia-io/nex/README.md

 Once your static executable is ready to run, you can use the [CLI](./nex-cli/) or the [Control API](./control-api/) to launch it.
 The system will validate that the binary is statically linked and reject it otherwise.

 ## Architecture
 The following diagram provides a (rough) view of the various components of the system.
 Here, `nex-node` processes all attach to a NATS system.
 Each `nex-node` process is responsible for spinning up multiple firecracker VMs.
 Within each firecracker VM is a `nex-agent` process, and spawned by each `nex-agent` process is a _single_, untrusted workload (executable).

-This untrusted workload, if it has a NATS connection, is using completely separate credentials and URLs than the control interface for `nex-node`s.
+In production, if an untrusted workload has a NATS connection, it should not use the same URL+credentials that the node servers are using.
+Remember that credentials and URLs are all passed to workloads through encrypted environment variables.

 ![NEX architecture](./nex-arch.png)